Accessibility for people with disabilities

 KEY TAKEAWAYS

 Armed with these insights, we began reevaluating our app from the standpoint of a voiceover or a screen reader.
-Implementing these changes could involve a comprehensive overhaul spanning several months, but this initial step was promising nonetheless.
+Implementing these changes resulted in a 15% rise in user engagement on our book-a-ride or place-a-food-order flows.

 Thank you to my designers, the Head of Research, and team Blackbox for this precious experience!